zodern/meteor-up/README.md

 #### Check Logs
 If you suddenly can't deploy your app anymore, first use the `mup logs -f` command to check the logs for error messages.

-One of the most common problems is your Node version getting out of date.
-In that case, see “Updating” section above.

 #### Verbose Output
 If you need to see the output of `mup` (to see more precisely where it's failing or hanging, for example), run it like so: